 Recruiting, or recruiting in masses, can seem like a tough job if you don't know what your strategy will be.
-In this article, we are going to show you a few things that every recruiter should have in his or her recruiting process and how to optimise it for being effective specifically in 2022.
+In this article, we are going to show you a few things that every recruiter should have in his or her recruiting process and how to optimize it for being effective specifically in 2023.

 What is a recruitment strategy?